 Certain food items are considered as natural detergents that can whiten your teeth as you eat them.
 Some have coarse textures that can easily rub against your teeth and remove the stains as you chew them.
 Others have natural components that help clean the mouth and dissolve the agents that can stain your teeth.

 What are these food items that can help you get rid of teeth stains?
-Get a good load of these so you don’t have to bother about doing anything else to get rid of tea stains on your teeth:
+Here's a quick list below that will help get rid of tea stains on your teeth:

 - Raw carrots

 - Seeds and nuts

 As they say, prevention is always better than cure, so you might also want to stay away from the very things that can stain your pearly whites.
 Here are some tips to get this done:

 - If you can, skip having dark-colored drinks that are most usually the very cause of teeth stains.

 - If you can’t ditch these beverages, you should at least use a straw to drink them.
 This way, your teeth won’t be saturated by the liquid.